In This Article

 CEO, Access Business Technologies

-Justin Kirsch has managed technology vendor relationships for financial institutions since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, and mortgage companies build vendor risk management strategies that protect operations and maintain regulatory compliance.
+Justin Kirsch has guided Microsoft 365 deployments for regulated financial institutions since 1999.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, mortgage companies, and securities firms move AI work out of consumer-vendor risk and into tenant-grounded Microsoft 365 Copilot deployments under the M365 Guardian operating model.